U.S. Transportation Secretary Anthony Foxx Appoints ILA’s Dennis Daggett To Federal Port Performance Freight Statistics Working Group

 “This appointment speaks volumes about the respect our U.S. Transportation Secretary has for the ILA, its members and our contributions to moving commerce into and out of America’s ports,” added Daggett.

-Daggett was unanimously elected Executive Vice President of the International Longshoremen’s Association, AFL-CIO nearly a year ago at the union’s 54th Quadrennial Convention in San Juan, Puerto Rico.
+Daggett was unanimously elected Executive Vice President of the International Longshoremen’s Association nearly a year ago at the union’s 54th Quadrennial Convention in San Juan, Puerto Rico.

-He had previously served four years as President of the Atlantic Coast District, International Longshoremen’s Association, AFL-CIO from 2011 to 2015.
+He had previously served four years as President of the Atlantic Coast District, International Longshoremen’s Association from 2011 to 2015.

 A fourth generation member of his family to work in the longshore industry, Dennis Daggett followed the path of his great-grandfather to work on the waterfront.
 Dennis Daggett is the oldest son of Harold J. Daggett, who currently is in his second term as the ILA’s International President.
 Dennis’ paternal grandfather and great-grandfather were ILA members working as longshoremen in the Port of New York and New Jersey.

 Since 2014, Daggett has served on the Port of New York and New Jersey’s Port Performance Task Force, which was created to identify and resolve performance issues in the port which impact fluidity and growth.